 Full-service restoration and improved service reliability thanks to full bus operator staffing, together with the LIFE and GoPass fare programs, have likely supported the stronger ridership recovery seen in 2023.
-There have been much more substantial ridership gains in 2023 continuing into 2024, though weekday and Saturday growth this quarter appeared to slow compared to 2023 over 2022 growth.
+There have been much more substantial gains in 2023 continuing into 2024, though growth between 2023 and 2024 is somewhat lower for weekday and Saturday ridership compared to between 2022 and 2023.
 There was more limited ridership growth seen in 2022 over 2021 weekdays with declines seen during weekends that year, likely linked to the operating challenges then with high cancellations.